JellePauchet/RoadIt/documantation/projectplan.md

  - alle gegevens van de asfaltcentrale
  - logistieke gegevens van het transport
  - controleproeven van de kwaliteitscontrole

+As Copro, I want to consult the daily required amount of asfalt in an easy manner and everywhere.
+As Copro, I want to consult all data of the asfalt mix plant in an easy manner and everywhere.
+As Copro, I want to consult the logistics data of transport in an easy manner and everywhere.
+As Copro, I want to consult the samples made by us in an easy manner and everywhere.

 #### UA/OCW
 - Makkelijk en overal kunnen raadplegen alle data

+As UA or OCW, I want to consult all data in an easy manner and everywhere.

 ## Mockups